 Default value: query.max-memory * 2

-Description: Max amount of user and system memory a query can use across the entire cluster.
+Description: Max amount of memory a query can use across the entire cluster, including revocable memory.

 memory.heap-headroom-per-node